iconoir-icons/iconoir/packages/iconoir-vue/README.md

 ## Icon names

-The Vue components are named as PascalCase variations of their reference names (i.e. `add-circle-outline` becomes `AddCircleOutline`).
+The Vue components are named as PascalCase variations of their reference names (i.e. `airplane-helix-45deg` becomes `AirplaneHelix45deg`).

 <SuggestLibrary />